Abogado/a laboral — labor lawyer

 De planta — to be a permanent, full-time worker

 Delegado — union representative, could be translated as steward

-Demanda por firma de contrato – legal petition to require recognition of the union and the signing of a contract.
+Demanda por firma de contrato — legal petition to require recognition of the union and the signing of a contract.
 It is the legal procedure which must be followed if there is no certified union in a work place and has as a pre-requisite that the CFCRL has certified the union filing the petition by issuing a Constancia de Representatividad based on a showing of support by at least 30 percent of the workforce.

-Demanda por titularidad – This is the legal procedure which must be followed if there is already a union with a collective bargaining agreement.
+Demanda por titularidad — This is the legal procedure which must be followed if there is already a union with a collective bargaining agreement.
 In that event, there will be an election and the union that wins the majority will have the right to administer the already existing contract.
 It is also the procedure if the certified union has failed to win a majority of those voting in a proceeding for the legitimation of its contract (legitimación del contrato), and more than one union claims to represent 30 percent of the workforce.
 This will also result in an election to determine which union represents a majority of the work force and is therefore entitled to demand that the employer initiate negotiations, but for a new contract.

 Despedir — layoff or fire